ImanHeshmat/handwritten-digit-pure-numpy-neural-network/README.md

 ## How to run

-1. Put `train.csv` in `./data/train.csv` (same structure you used before).
+1. Put `train.csv` in `./data/train.csv`.
+2. Install requirements in your environment.
-2. Go to the `handwritten-digit-nn-pure-numpy.ipynb` notebook.
+3. Go to the `handwritten-digit-nn-pure-numpy.ipynb` notebook.
-3. Run all cells step by step and at the end you can use our train returned matrix on `dev` set and also test on each individual example.
+4. Run all cells end-to-end.
+5. After training with `gradient_descent` function, use the helper to check accuracy on the dev set or test individual examples.

 ## Extending the project